sig4kg/SIKGC/README.md

 Data format:
 Triples: h, r and t, seperated by tab
-Ontology: ontology in OWL, n-triples or ttl format, containing disjoint class, domain/range
+Ontology: ontology in OWL, n-triples or ttl format, containing disjoint class, domain/range The L-method need literals, please refer to resources/umls2 for data formats.

 2. Consistency Checking:
 Consistency checking is done by abox_scanner, it's already included in pipelines